Loading, please wait...

 Car Hire Excess Insurance

 If you have taken out car hire excess waiver insurance with a third party company it is worth taking a copy of this as proof in case your car hire company needs to see it.

 When you arrive at the your pick-up location it highly likely that you will need to provide the card with which you booked the car hire.

-If you have decided not to take your chosen car hire firms excess insurance or bought from another provider, it is probably that you will be asked for a holding deposit.
+If you have decided not to take your chosen car hire firm's excess insurance or bought from another provider, it is likely that you will be asked for a holding deposit.
 If this is the case it is likely you will need to provide a credit card with a limit of around £300 - £500 that will be used if there is any damage to your car when you return it to the hire firm.
 Debit cards and cash are unlikely to be accepted as a holding deposit.